fnick851/blog/source/_posts/2020-04-03-Notes-for-JavaScript.md

 date: 2020-04-03 19:38:40
 ---

-**The keys to write correct JavaScript programs:**

-1
+**A way to think about a JavaScript universe.**

+## Value Rules
-Everything is a value.
+1. Everything is a value.

-2

-Primitive values are immutable.
-There is only one distinct value for each primitive value.
+2. Primitive values are immutable.
+There is only one value in the universe for each primitive value.
 > Primitive values:
->
 > - Undefined
 > - Null
 > - Boolean